GabrielTofvesson/libRefTools/README.txt

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with libGTools.
+You should have received a copy of the GNU General Public License along with libRefTools.
 If not, see <http://www.gnu.org/licenses/>.

-For further questions regarding your rights to libGTools, please contact Gabriel Tofvesson either by email at gabriel.tofvesson@gmail.com or by mail at
+For further questions regarding your rights to libRefTools, please contact Gabriel Tofvesson either by email at gabriel.tofvesson@gmail.com or by mail at
 Bo Bergmans gata 9, 115 50, Stockholm, Sweden